Philip Cox

-He commenced his first practice with Ian McKay in 1962, and in 1967 he founded his own practice, Philip Cox and Associates.
-The firm has grown to become Cox Architecture, with offices across Australia as well as in Dubai and Abu Dhabi.
-Involved in much of concept design for each project over fifty years, Cox stepped back from the business in 2015 that is now responsible for projects throughout Australia and also in South-East Asia, China, the Middle East, South Africa and Europe.
-He has been described as "epitomising the Sydney School of Architecture" in earlier projects.
-His work has won him multiple awards, the first being in 1963, one year after graduating from the University of Sydney.
-His most recent award was in 1989.

 Early years and education

-Philip Sutton Cox was born on 1 October 1939 to Ron and May Cox.
-He was their second child.
-He has one older sister, Judith.
-His childhood was comfortable, growing up in Killara on the North Shore in Sydney but he was born just one month after the start of World War II, which ended when he was six.
+Philip Sutton Cox grew up in Killara on the North Shore in Sydney.

 Cox attended Gordon Public School and then the Sydney Church of England Grammar School (Shore) in North Sydney.
 In his first years at Shore, art was taught by John Lipscombe, who had helped plan the new art block which had been praised by the architect Harry Seidler, who had lectured in the building in July 1952.
 Cox decided at quite an early age that he wanted to be an architect, though this was not clear until it was nearly time to leave school.
 He won a Commonwealth scholarship which was to pay his fees.

-Cox studied at the University of Sydney between 1957 and 1962, where he graduated with a Bachelor of Architecture, then at the University of New South Wales between 1970 and 1975, where he was awarded a Doctorate of Science.
+Cox studied at the University of Sydney School of Architecture, Design and Planning between 1957 and 1962, where he graduated with a Bachelor of Architecture, then at the University of New South Wales between 1970 and 1975, where he was awarded a Doctorate of Science.

+Career

+Cox commenced his first practice with Ian McKay in 1962, and in 1967 he founded his own practice, Philip Cox and Associates.

+Shortly after he had graduated in 1980, Michael Rayner joined Philip Cox & Partners, working closely with Cox for the next ten years.
+Rayner was responsible for designing noted public buildings, including Australian National Maritime Museum and the Sydney Exhibition Centre (now demolished) in Darling Harbour.
+In 1990 Rayner moved to Brisbane and established Cox Rayner Architects.

+The firm grew, becoming become Cox Architecture, with offices across Australia as well as in Dubai and Abu Dhabi.

+Involved in much of concept design for each project over 50 years, Cox stepped back from the business in 2015.
+Cox Architecture is responsible for projects throughout Australia and also in Southeast Asia, China, the Middle East, South Africa, and Europe.

+Cox has been described as "epitomising the Sydney School of Architecture" in earlier projects.

+Awards and honours

+Cox has won many architectural awards, the first being in 1963, one year after graduating from the University of Sydney.

+Cox has received the Royal Australian Institute of Architects Gold Medal in 1984, the Sir Zelman Cowen Award for Public Architecture in 1985.
+His was given Life Fellowship to the RAIA in 1987 and Honorary Fellowship of the American Institute of Architects in the same year.

+In 1988 he was appointed an Officer of the Order of Australia in recognition of service to architecture.

+In 1993 he received the inaugural award for Sport and Architecture from the International Olympic Committee, and was elected a Fellow of the Australian Academy of the Humanities in the same year.